open-telemetry/opentelemetry.io/content/en/docs/languages/java/configuration.md

 [autoconfigure module](/docs/languages/java/instrumentation/#automatic-configuration)
 (`opentelemetry-sdk-extension-autoconfigure`) allows you to automatically configure the OpenTelemetry SDK based on a standard set of supported environment variables and system properties.
-It is the recommended starting point for configuring the SDK.
+Start your SDK configurations from it.

 {{% alert color="info" %}} The autoconfigure module registers Java shutdown hooks to shut down the SDK when appropriate.
 Because OpenTelemetry Java uses `java.util.logging` for its logging, some of that logging may be suppressed during shutdown hooks.
 This is a bug in the JDK itself, and not something under the control of OpenTelemetry Java.
-If you require logging during shutdown hooks, please consider using `System.out` rather than a logging framework that might shut itself down in a shutdown hook, thus suppressing your log messages.
+If you require logging during shutdown hooks, consider using `System.out` rather than a logging framework that might shut itself down in a shutdown hook, thus suppressing your log messages.
 See this [JDK bug](https://bugs.openjdk.java.net/browse/JDK-8161253) for more details. {{% /alert %}}